latin-dict/latin-dict.github.io/_dictionaries/DelCol2007.md

 1. Del Col, Jose Juan. _Diccionario auxiliar español-latino para el uso moderno del Latín._ Instituto Superior Juan XXIII, Bahía Blanca, 2007.
 URL: <http://www.juan23.edu.ar/latin/diccionario.html>.

-There was some information, such as [this](information), about preparation of the second edition of the dictionary, but we have no information was it ever published or not.

 # States and limitations